asylumcs/pgjeeb/README.md

 # pgjeeb
-"he/be" text analysis program used before/during upload to Project Gutenberg It may be used standalone by cloning this repo locally.
+"he/be" text analysis program used before/during upload to Project Gutenberg.
+It may be used standalone by cloning this repo locally.
 It is also part of the Uploader's Workbench (UWB) at Project Gutenberg.